UKCloud/documentation/articles/vmware/vmw-how-upgrade-edge.md

 # [Using the Tenant UI](#tab/tabid-1)

-1. In vCloud Director *Virtual Datacenters* dashboard, select the VDC that contains the edge gateway you want to configure.
+1. In vCloud Director *Virtual Datacenters* dashboard, select the VDC that contains the edge gateway you want to upgrade.

 2. In the left navigation panel, select **Edges**.

     ![Edges menu option in vCloud Director](images/vmw-vcd91-mnu-edges.png)

-3. Select the edge that you want to configure and click the **Redeploy** button.
+3. Select the edge that you want to configure and click **Redeploy**.

     ![Redeploy button](images/vmw-vcd-btn-redeploy.png)